PawFran/RprogrammingAssignment1/readMe.txt

 takes two arguments: directory and id (by default = 1:332)

 returns a data frame with ids and number of observations

+Part 3

+computes correlation between sulfate and nitrate for all locations where there are enough complete cases

+loops through all files

+takes two arguments: directory and treshold (by default = 0)

+return a vector of correlations